AgaMiko/waste-datasets-review/README.md

 The idea of **detect waste project** is to use Artificial Intelligence to detect plastic waste in the environment.
 Our solution will be applicable for video and photography.
 Our goal is to use AI for Good.

+**Visit [majsylw/litter-detection-review](https://github.com/majsylw/litter-detection-review) to see broader review of papers, projects and other resources concering the problem of litter in an environment.**

 ## Contributing

 Feel free to add **issue** with short description of new dataset or create a **pull request** - add the new dataset to the table or fill missing description.